Skip Maine state header navigation

 |Home | Contact Us | Online Services | Publications | News | Directions and Map|

 Division of Corporations, UCC and Commissions

-NOTICE: In observance of Veterans Day, the Division of Corporations, UCC & Commissions will be closed on Tuesday, November 11, 2014.
+NOTICE: In observance of Thanksgiving, the Division of Corporations, UCC & Commissions will be closed on Thursday, November 27, 2014 and Friday November 28, 2014.